At least 1,400 Virginia voters get duplicate absentee ballots amid rush to meet high demand, officials say

 “Virginians should be encouraged by this year’s record-breaking turnout with early in-person voting,” Andrew Whitley, the state Democratic Party’s executive director, said in a statement.

-Though every election has glitches, Coakley said, the increased demand in absentee ballots this year has made clerical errors more likely.
+Although every election has glitches, Coakley said, the increased demand in absentee ballots this year has made clerical errors more likely.

-Where Henrico normally processes a total of about 17,000 ballots during a presidential election, the county has already mailed out 39,000 absentee ballots and has had 8,000 voters come in for early voting, Coakley said.
+While Henrico normally processes about 17,000 ballots during a presidential election, the county has already mailed out 39,000 absentee ballots and has had 8,000 voters come in for early voting, Coakley said.

-“It was my error, where I’m trying to save on toner money and print each label faster,” he said, about the duplicate ballots.
-“We’ve just gotta take our time and do it right.”
+“It was my error, where I’m trying to save on toner money and print each label faster,” he said of the duplicate ballots.
+“We’ve just got to take our time and do it right.”